nextractjs/nextractjs/packages/nextract/README.md

 That is why Nextract.js is:

-- **Privacy friendly**: Analytics without cookies and IP-based tracking.
+- :shield: **Privacy friendly**: Analytics without cookies and IP-based tracking.

-- **Free forever**: You pay nothing - 100% open source.
+- :moneybag: **Free forever**: You pay nothing - 100% open source.

-- **Easily self hosted**: Integrates with your Next.js app and requires no extra setup.
+- :cloud: **Easily self hosted**: Integrates with your Next.js app and requires no extra setup.

-- **Fast & Lightweight**: No external scripts are needed, bundles with your existing code
+- :fast_forward: **Fast & Lightweight**: No external scripts are needed, bundles with your existing code

 ## Getting started